 PER 470.
 SPORTS ADMINISTRATION.
 A study of the organizational and administrative concepts involved in sports programs.
-2 hours lecture, 2 hours laboratory.3
+2 hours lecture, 2 hours laboratory.
+3

 PER 471.
 SPORTS MANAGEMENT.
-A study of technique, problems, and issues involved in the directing of sports programs.
-2 hours lecture, 2 hours laboratory.
+A study of the history and theories of sport management, the organizational and management concepts utilized, and discussion of techniques, problems and current issues involved with the direction of today's sports and recreational programs.
 3